fiddler-labs/fiddler-chatbot/chainlit.md

 Fiddler AI Assistant is powered by advanced language models and enhanced with Fiddler's comprehensive monitoring capabilities.
 I can help you with:

+- **Fiddler Platform**: Navigation, feature explanations, and implementation guidance
 - **AI Model Monitoring**: Understanding model performance, drift detection, and observability best practices
-- **Fiddler Platform**: Navigation, feature explanations, and implementation guidance
 - **ML Operations**: Best practices for model deployment, monitoring, and governance
-- **Technical Support**: Troubleshooting and optimization recommendations
+- **Technical Support**: Troubleshooting and optimization recommendations for Fiddler's Agentic and ML observability and monitoring platform

 ## How I Can Help